parthakonda/kubernetes-templates/README.md

-# kubernetes-templates
+# kubernetes-ci-cd-templates

-kubernetes templates scaffolding to get started quickly
+This repo will consists of templates for all verities of pipelines and k8 templates.